 Average 19-month-old baby weight is 23.9 pounds for a girl and 24.6 pounds for a boy, according to the World Health Organization.
 How tall should a 19-month-old be?
 Average height is 32.2 inches for a girl and 32.8 inches for a boy.

-Parents ask, What should my 19-month-old be doing?
-Here are some milestones your 19-month-old may have hit or may be working on:
+A lot of parents ask, “What should my 19-month-old be doing?”
+Here are some 19-month-old milestones they may have hit or are working on:

-• Walking.
+- Walking.
 Your toddler can probably run, climb and bend over to pick up a toy from a standing position.

-• Speech.
+- Speech.
 Your little chatterbox might be able to say 10 to 20 words.
 If they can't, it may not be cause for concern, but it's worth bringing up to the pediatrician.
 One common cause for a speech delay is trouble hearing.

 - Potty Training.
 Keep talking up the potty and read a few board books (see our favorite ones here) about potty training to psych up your 19-month-old for this upcoming milestone.

 Your 19-month-old may be exhibiting some challenging and encouraging behaviors.
 Tap below for advice on dealing with:

-• Separation Anxiety.
+- Separation anxiety.
 At this age, your kid might become more aware of being away from you and may make a scene—especially if they're hungry, tired or sick.
-Though it's tempting to linger at day care drop-off, it's best to make goodbyes quick and stick with a routine.
+Though it's tempting to linger at daycare drop-off, it's best to make goodbyes quick and stick with a routine.
 Reassure your child you'll be back and be specific about when.

-• Manners.
+- Manners.
 If you lead by example, your child may pick up basic manners.
 This generally comes in the form of words like “peas,” “tankoo” and “scoosme.”

-• Social Skills.
+- Social skills.
 Sharing and playing cooperatively with others may still be a challenge, but you can help by praising positive behavior.